benj1sa/ros2_CAN_communication/README.md

 ## Presentation

 A detailed presentation for the **Team 8 Avionics** ROS2 Hardware Interface project can be found [here](https://docs.google.com/presentation/d/1Y-QUZNeLCTVk1x3CZ5QISqThW9Td7w4_l-etZyqtkfk/edit#slide=id.g3030892c37a_2_687).
-This presentation covers the key aspects of our avoinics project as a whole, including goals, design decisions, and results.
+This presentation covers the key aspects of our avionics project as a whole, including goals, design decisions, and results.

 ---